Ekleog/kannader/book/src/security.md

 For historical reasons smtpd servers required root privilege to run.
 This necessity was explained by several things:

-- the ability to use TCP port 25 on Unix-like systems requires root privilge.
+- the ability to use TCP port 25 on Unix-like systems requires root privilege.
   (on modern Linux at least `CAP_NET_BIND_SERVICE` capability is requred)

 - the ability to ignore DAC and write mail to user's directory requries root